 4. Yous & Yay: New Emotions

 This podcast is hosted by the two musicians Sef and Pepijn (AKA Yous and Yay).
 In each episode, they invite a new interesting personality on the podcast to interview them about their life and career.

 Touching on both lighthearted and deeper subjects while keeping a relaxed tone and tempo, this podcast is great for learning the Dutch language as it is actually used in conversations!
-The episodes are up to two hours long so you can easily listen to it while working out, cleaning, or whatever other tasks you might want some distraction from.
+The episodes are up to two hours long so you can easily listen to them while working out, cleaning, or whatever other tasks you might want some distraction from.

 🎧 Where to listen: Spotify, Apple Podcasts, Google Podcasts, Stitcher, NPO Radio 1 Podcasts, or VPRO.